Propaganistas/Laravel-Phone/README.md

 Note: country codes should be [*ISO 3166-1 alpha-2 compliant*](http://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements).

+⚠️ If you don't provide a whitelist of countries, the validator will **only** accept internationally formatted phone numbers.
+Other input will validate to false because the validator won't be able to detect the originating country for cross-checking the validity of the number itself.

 To specify constraints on the number type, just append the allowed types to the end of the parameters, e.g.:

 ```php